AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

             return self.right.find_max()
         return self.data
 ```
-- Similarly we will create a function for finding the minimum value in the tree , which we will use in the deletion later.
+- Similarly, we will create a function for finding the minimum value in the tree, which we will use in the deletion later.

 ```
 def find_min(self):